software-tools-books/js4ds/_en/interactive.md

 export {AsteroidList}
 ```
 {: title="src/interactive/asteroids/AsteroidList.js"}

+`React` will complain if we don't provide a unique key
+to distinguish elements that we create iteratively
+as we are doing with the table rows above.
+So we use the name of each asteroid,
+which should be unique,
+as the key for each `tr` element.

 `AsteroidList` expects data to arrive in `props.asteroids`,
 so let's put some made-up values in `App` for now